 In addition to antibiotics, you will be given prescriptions for nausea and pain as well.
 Nausea develops following many types of surgery.
 You may be given a prescription medication, Zofran, to take if you develop any nausea.
-This is an orally disintegrating tablet that is quickly absorbed when placed under the tongue and works well to prevent or treat nausea.
+This is an orally disintegrating tablet that is quickly absorbed when placed under the tongue.